wesbos/eslint-config-wesbos/readme.md

   "editor.codeActionsOnSave": {
     "source.fixAll": true
   },
-  // Optional BUT IMPORTANT: If you have the prettier extension enabled for other languages like CSS and HTML, turn it off for JS since we are doing it through Eslint already
-  "prettier.disableLanguages": ["javascript", "javascriptreact"],
   ```

 After attempting to lint your file for the first time, you may need to click on 'ESLint' in the bottom right and select 'Allow Everywhere' in the alert window.

 Finally you'll usually need to restart VS code.
 They say you don't need to, but it's never worked for me until I restart.